LTurret/AnnaMochizuki/README.md

 ## * Annoucement

-This bot is only use for personal server and for advanced my programming purpose.
+This bot is currently used for individual.

 ### * Usage

-Mention Misaki or use slash command in the server to activate the functions
+Mention Anna-bot or slash command in chat to activate functions.
 Method:

 ```cs
 @望月杏奈 {commands}
 ```
-or using discord new feature called slash command for example:
+or using discord new feature called slash command. for example:
 ```cs
 @望月杏奈 botsaid Hello world!